 By Mark Plaatjes, RPT

-Iliotibial band syndrome is a complex injury that needs to be treated correctly and thoroughly, otherwise it can persist, remain painful and limit the ability to run or walk without discomfort.
-Rest, ice, compression and elevation (RICE) and anti-inflammatory medications can be among the initial treatments, but more comprehensive physical therapy is often necessary to reduce the tension on the iliotibial band.
+Plantar fasciitis is a complex injury that needs to be treated correctly and quickly, otherwise it can hang around for a long time, remain painful and limit the ability to run or walk without discomfort.

 To make an appointment with In Motion Rehabilitation, call us (303) 247-0687, email us at firstname.lastname@example.org or click this appointment link